mnblanco/R4DSSolution/_build/import.md

 #>   <dbl> <chr>
 #> 1     1 <NA>
 ```
-It's not clear what the intent was here.

 The opening quote `"1` is dropped because it is not closed, and `a` is treated as an integer.